UCLA is a vital source for education, research and thought leadership on sustainability and the environment.

 The Laboratory for Environmental Narrative Strategies (LENS) is an incubator for new research and collaboration on storytelling, communications, and media in the service of environmental conservation and equity.
 We are a diverse network of faculty and students from across disciplines who explore how today’s environmental challenges connect to longer histories of imagining the natural world.
 At LENS, we begin with the idea that these challenges are as much cultural and political as they are scientific and technological.

-This center promotes the study, understanding and solution of regional policy issues, with special reference to Southern California, including problems of the environment, urban design, housing, community and neighborhood dynamics, transportation and economic development.
-Host Unit: School of Public Affairs
+The Lewis Ccnter, at the Luskin School of Public Affairs, promotes the study, understanding and solution of regional policy issues, with special reference to Southern California, including problems of the environment, urban design, housing, community and neighborhood dynamics, transportation and economic development.

 The Luskin Center for Innovation is an interdisciplinary research center focused on environmental sustainability, with initiatives including advanced transportation, clean energy, climate action, and sustainable water.
 The center conducts world-class research to inform real-world policy and partners with civic leaders in federal, state and local agencies as well as with nonprofit organizations and business associations.
 Based in the Luskin School of Public Affairs, the center teams with scholars and students from across UCLA and the broader UC system.